anywhichway/reasondb/README.md

 All storage types are referenced in the example and test files, you just need to provide client creation credentials and change the ReasonDB constructor call to test them out.

-With the exception of LevelUP all data stored in ReasonDB, including indexes, is human readable as JSON directly in the store.
+With the exception of LevelUP, all data stored in ReasonDB, including indexes, is human readable as JSON directly in the store.

-See ## Extending ReasonDB for how to add new storage types.
+See ##Extending ReasonDB for how to add new storage types.

 `clear` - Clear storage when creating the database.